-Volkswagen executive remains jailed in emission cheating case
+VW exec stuck in jail 70 days and counting

 But the 48-year old former head of VW's U.S. environment and engineering office isn't going home anytime soon.

 Thursday a federal judge in Detroit rejected his request to be released on bond.
-Schmidt has been in custody for ten weeks, since his Jan.
+Schmidt has been in custody for 70 days, since his Jan.
 7 arrest at Miami International Airport as he prepared to return to Germany at the end of his vacation.

 He is one of six Volkswagen executives facing federal conspiracy charges related to the Volkswagen emissions scandal.
 But he is the only one in the custody in the United States.
 The other alleged conspirators are all believed to be in Germany, and none are in custody, according to U.S. authorities.